erickguan/ffi-icu/README.md

 ffi-icu
 =======

 Simple FFI wrappers for ICU.
 Checkout the renovated [ICU gem](https://github.com/fantasticfears/icu4r) instead which supports various of encoding and distributed with packaged source.
+FFI-ICU needs some love with ICU gem's transcoding method.

 Gem
 ---